-Devising is still very new to me and below are the only devised pieces I have been a part of, i.e. work that incorporates elements of postmodern theatre, and physical theatre, often leaving text outside of the performance.
+Devising is still very new to me and below are the only devised pieces, aside from The Trouble With Today's Women, that I have been a part of, i.e. work that incorporates elements of postmodern theatre, and physical theatre, often leaving text outside of the performance.

 you call him from the shop about the bread